The Best Drill Bits for Metal, Tested on Steel, Iron, and More

 • Use a lubricant while drilling.
 A drop of three-in-one oil or cutting fluid will lubricate the drill bit, making drilling easier and reducing wear and tear on the bit.

 • The friction generated by the bit drilling through the metal can cause the bit to heat up and break.
 This is especially true with larger bits.
-By drilling slower and taking breaks every few minutes to let the bit cool down, the bit can last longer.
+By drilling slower and taking breaks every few minutes to let the bit cool down, these long metal drill bits should last longer.

 FAQs

-Whether you’re just getting into metalwork or you want to expand that drill bit set, adding metal drilling bits to an arsenal of tools is a good investment.
-If drilling through metal is a new endeavor, there may be some questions that need answering.
+Whether you’re just getting into metalwork or want to expand your drill bit set, metal drilling bits can be a good investment.
+However, if you still have a couple of questions, the answers below can help.

 Q. Is a cobalt or titanium drill bit better?

 It depends on what kind of metal you’re drilling through.
-Titanium bits are suitable for drilling through soft metals such as aluminum, while cobalt bits are better suited for drilling through hard metals like cast iron.
+Titanium drill bits for metal are suitable for drilling through soft metals such as aluminum, while cobalt bits are better suited for drilling through hard metals like cast iron.

 Q. How can you drill through thick metal?